v-novaltd/LCEVCdecJS/CONTRIBUTING.md

   for simple identification of the work item, i.e. "**{feature_name}**", for example:
   **perfect_time_residuals**.
 The recommendation is to stick to lower-case characters with underscore separation for words.
 It should provide a **clear & descriptive** name of the work item for the branch.

-- The branch must **ONLY** have functionality changes **pertaining** to the Jira ticket or specific work item.
+- The branch must **ONLY** have functionality changes **pertaining** to the specific work item.
 This is a firm requirement to make the lives of code reviewers easier.
-If you identify you need to make **additional changes** that do not directly relate to the work in the ticket but you require to progress, then **spawn a separate branch** from **main**, make the relevant modifications and launch a **separate Merge Request**.
+If you identify you need to make **additional changes** that do not directly relate to the current work but you require it to progress, then **spawn a separate branch** from **main**, make the relevant modifications and launch a **separate Pull Request**.
 The goal of this is to help your fellow contributors perform swift and speedy reviews on bite-sized modifications, rather than monolithic sweeping changes.

-- As above, if you feel your branch is becoming too big, then figure out a way to break your changes up into discrete blocks of functionality across several progressive Merge Requests.
+- As above, if you feel your branch is becoming too big, then figure out a way to break your changes up into discrete blocks of functionality across several progressive Pull Requests.
 This may not always be possible, particularly for quite invasive changes.
 The goal of this is to be mindful of reviewers, and their limited time to perform reviews.

 - **Frequently synchronise** your branch against main to ensure you don't diverge too much during development, this